Collection

 There are 12 identified capsular groups of which groups B, C, W and Y were historically the most common in the UK.

-The new MenB vaccine (Bexsero®) will protect against meningococcal disease capsular group B. The vaccine will be added to the childhood immunisation programme as part of the routine schedule in England from 1 September 2015.
+The MenB vaccine (Bexsero®) protects against meningococcal disease capsular group B. The vaccine was added to the childhood immunisation programme as part of the routine schedule in England from 1 September 2015.
+Changes to the schedule for MenB vaccination have been made from 01 July 2025.

 Data and reports on the uptake of the MenB vaccine for England are published by UK Health Security Agency.